amarder/stack-overflow/paper/stack-overflow.md

 f(k) = E \left[ \log(1 + y_{it}) \; | \; t=t^*_i + k \right].
 $$

-Strunk & White Edited 80 posts
-Copy Editor Edited 500 posts (excluding own or deleted posts and tag edits) Archaelogist Edited 100 posts that were inactive for 6 months Curious Asked a well-received question on 5 separate days, and maintained a positive question record Inquisitive Asked a well-received question on 30 separate days, and maintained a positive question record

-"Strunk & White : 6923"
-"Archaeologist : 622"
-"Copy Editor : 1207"
-"Inquisitive : 160"
-"Curious : 1463"

 The 95% confidence interval is tight around the line, standard errors were calculated using the delta method [@Williams2012].
 Figure \ref{edit} confirms the findings of @Grant2013, editing increases gradually before receiving the badge with a large jump in activity in the day immediately before earning the badge.
 We also see that editing drops quickly after receiving the badge and gradually declines over time.
 It's interesting to see how few questions were asked by the recipients of the editing badges in the two months around receiving the badge, and to see that the rate of answering questions tends to be constant throught the two month window.